-Machine Tool Technology 103abcd Conventional and CNC Turning

-4 units; 2 hours lecture, 6 hours lab

-Prerequisite: Machine Tool Technology

-46 or 101abcd (or the former Machine Tool

-Technology 13A) with a minimum grade of

-C in prerequisite or equivalent

-Credit, degree applicable

-Transfer CSU

-This course covers at an advanced level the principles and operation of conventional and CNC (Computer Numerically Controlled) machine tools with an emphasis on the set up and operation of lathes.
+Machine Tool Technology 103abcd Conventional and CNC Turning 4 units; 2 hours lecture, 6 hours lab Prerequisite: Machine Tool Technology 46 or 101abcd (or the former Machine Tool Technology 13A) with a minimum grade of C in prerequisite or equivalent Credit, degree applicable Transfer CSU This course covers at an advanced level the principles and operation of conventional and CNC (Computer Numerically Controlled) machine tools with an emphasis on the set up and operation of lathes.
 Topics will include safety, turning, drilling, boring, threading, cutting tools, CNC programming practices, and setups as applied in industry.
 Note: Letter grade or P/NP option.

-The hours per week of courses may be adjusted based on the length of the term.
 Machine Tool Technology 105abcd Conventional and CNC Milling 4 units; 2 hours lecture, 6 hours lab Prerequisite: Machine Tool Technology 46 or 101abcd (or the former Machine Tool Technology 13A) with a minimum grade of C in prerequisite or equivalent Credit, degree applicable Transfer CSU This course covers at an advanced level the principles and operation of conventional and CNC (Computer Numerically Controlled) machine tools with an emphasis on the set up and operation of milling machines.
 Topics will include safety, drilling, milling, tapping, tooling, CNC programming practices, and setups as applied in industry.
 Note: Letter grade or P/NP option.